TechDufus/FluxNodeInstall/README.md

 #### 2. `user.yml` file with filled in variables
 You will need to create a user.yml file with the variables filled in.
 You can use the user.yml file as a template.

+If you are not using an optional variable, please remove the line from the user.yml file.
+Do not leave a blank variable definition.

 If you want to use the script to generate a user.yml file for you, you can run the following command:
 ```bash
 ./scripts/setup.sh